 I’d like to say that once I got back to Canada things got better fast.
 But that would be a complete lie.
 It was hard.
 There were so many stressful factors I didn’t even consider when thinking the whole “leave E” thing through.

-My parents let us stay with them for which I am so grateful and my parents were SO happy to have their grandkids back from Kenya for good.
+My parents let us stay with them for which I am so very grateful for.
+Plus my parents were SO happy to have their grandkids back from Kenya for good.
 We figured out a reasonable rent amount, and each of us had our own room downstairs in the house I grew up in.
 It was nice to have built in babysitters with my parents but to be honest I never really went out.
-So most nights it was TV in between my parents on the couch.
-So cool, I know.
+So most nights it was me watching TV in between my parents on the couch.
+So very cool, I know.

 It took us about a week to get settled and over the jet lag.
 We took many trips to Value Village and Goodwill (thrift shops) to outfit the kids with winter clothes and a few toys.
-Considering we had just moved from +30 to February in Canada it’s an understatement to say we were underdressed and ill prepared.
+Considering we had just moved from +30 degree weather to February in Canada (like minus a zillion) it’s an understatement to say we were underdressed and ill prepared.

 So I started taking multiple personality tests to see what kind of traits I had and which jobs they matched well with.
 I needed to make sure I made the best choice because I couldn’t mess anything up.
 I had little people looking up to me.
-After at least a dozen quizzes (no joke) I narrowed my decision down to the area of accounting/HR that I though suited me well.
+After at least a dozen quizzes (no joke, I had a lot of time on my hands, plus I had really missed the internet) I narrowed my decision down to the area of accounting/HR that I though suited me well.
 I found a program close to home that offered an accounting degree and payroll certification for across Canada start to finish in 10 months.
 The program was designed to be intense but for a faster finish.
 Sounded perfect for me, since I needed to be back in the work force ASAP making as much money as possible.
 I applied, got accepted and started all within a week.

 Now I had to buy a vehicle.
+Remember I was starting everything from scratch.
 I looked around for a while at second hand ones that I could buy straight out with cash, but couldn’t find one I really liked, and that didn’t have any issues.
-I didn’t want to be dealing with car troubles with all the other troubles I had going on at the time.
-I ended up going to a dealership and buying the most beautiful Rogue for myself straight off the lot.
-It was the nicest thing I had ever owned/done for myself and it made me happy every time I looked at the car.
+I didn’t want to be dealing with car troubles along with all the other troubles I had going on at the time.
+I ended up going to a dealership and buying the most beautiful brand new Rogue for myself straight off the lot.
+It was the nicest thing I had ever owned/done for myself and it actually made me happy every time I looked at the car.
 I’ve had to sell it since then to buy my house so I currently drive a bucket of bolts I hate, but one day I’ll get myself a nice car again.

 Then, there were the people I had to deal with.
-OH the people.
-Where to start.
+OHHHH the humanity.
+Where to even start.

 Then at a family get together about a month after I’d gotten back, my older sister R felt it was a good time to give me her opinion on my life.
 Now R is very dedicated to her Christian faith (her and her husband J are Pastors) and from her perspective, I shouldn’t divorce E. I should “separate from him.
-Separate forever, but don’t divorce” Also she felt it was appropriate to then tell me that, if I choose to remarry, her and her family would not be attending my second wedding.
+Separate forever, but don’t ever divorce” Also she felt it was appropriate timing to tell me that, if I choose to remarry, her and her family would not be attending my second wedding.
 Her and her husband didn’t believe in divorce and remarriage and therefore wouldn’t support it.
 Unless he had cheated on me.
-(Apparently physical abuse is ok according to God though) She felt she was being kind by giving me a heads up on this.
-I hadn’t even officially filed for divorce yet (I hadn’t even decided to get a divorce yet) and you’re already talking about my hypothetical second wedding?
+(Apparently that kind of abuse is ok according to God’s break up plan?)
+She felt she was being kind by giving me a heads up on this.
+I hadn’t even officially filed for divorce yet (I hadn’t even decided to get a divorce yet, I’d just flown back like a month ago and was still sorting out my life) and you’re already talking about my hypothetical second wedding?
 It was frustrating and made me feel like no longer discussing E with her.

 *Since this time R and I have discussed this moment and I explained how it made me feel, and R has apologized for making that comment at that time and the insensitivity of it all.
-I have forgiven it and we have moved past it*
+I have forgiven it and we have moved past it, still no update on her families attendance at a hypothetical second wedding though lol*

-Anyways then in April, my little sister’s boyfriend D wanted to propose, and asked for my help.
+Anyways then in April, my little sister’s boyfriend D wanted to propose, and asked for my help because her and I were so close.
 The last thing I wanted to do while dealing with my divorce from an abusive crazy ex is help other people in happy healthy relationships get engaged.
 Petty?
-Yes, very.
-But I helped.
+Yes, very, but also it was my truth.
+But I helped anyways.
 I wanted to cry the whole time, but I helped.
 I also must’ve subconsciously been pissed because I was supposed to record the whole proposal on my phone, and I honestly thought I was videoing the whole thing, but when we went to watch it after there was no video.
 I don’t know if I forgot to press record or what, but I honestly felt terrible.
 Either way, she got a beautiful ring on her finger in a room full of her family and friends and flowers.
-I know she’ll remember it forever without the video… I hope
+I know she’ll remember it forever without the video… I hope :/ Irregardless, it was a MUCH better proposal than mine, good job D.

 My dad sort of kept to himself about the whole thing.
 That was his style though.
 Mostly just let my mom do her thing.
 But when my sister got engaged, I’ll always remember he brought up the whole “don’t you dare hurt my daughter, or I’ll kill you speech” And in that moment I was so mad at him.
 It was the same speech he had given E. I was his daughter.
 I had been hurt.
 And Dad… you did nothing.
 You literally did nothing.
 In the one moment I NEEDED someone to keep their promise to me, to protect me, to keep me safe.
 You did nothing.
 For a few weeks all I could think about when I looked at my Dad was how he let me down.
 I obviously don’t condone violence, and I didn’t actually expect him to do anything to E. But I did want him to shut his mouth about it.
 It was so hypocritical and made me feel like maybe I wasn’t worth it to him.
 It took me a while to get over it, and still bothers me to hear him talk about it.
 I’d rather hear him say nothing than false promises like that.